hotpeppersec/cloudlab/docs/_source/01_setup.rst

 In this book, we will explore a combination of techniques that can refresh your skills and align your projects with the technological leading edge.
-We will introduce various popular technolgies, then use common bits and pieces of these to create a secure build pipeline for our lab and development work, test, and even production environments.
+We will introduce various popular technologies, then use common bits and pieces of these to create a secure build pipeline for our lab and development work, test, and even production environments.
 The techniques here are meant to help the security-minded developer sharpen her or his skills, and introduce tips and tactics that benefit the teams they are a part of.